-- o Purchase a sufficient number of shares of Ocwen Common Stock on the open market and have them registered in your name so that you hold at least ten shares in your record account immediately prior to the reverse split; or - o If applicable, consolidate your record accounts so that you hold at least ten shares of Ocwen Common Stock in one record account immediately prior to the reverse split.
+- o Purchase a sufficient number of shares of Ocwen Common Stock on the open market and have them registered in your name so that you hold at least ten shares in your record account immediately prior to the reverse split; or - If applicable, consolidate your record accounts so that you hold at least ten shares of Ocwen Common Stock in one record account immediately prior to the reverse split.

 Registered Stockholders With Ten or More Shares.
-If you are a registered shareholder with ten or more shares of Common Stock in your record account as of 4:59 p.m. on effective date of the Transaction, we will first convert your shares into one tenth (1/10) of the number of shares you held immediately prior to the reverse split.
+If you are a registered shareholder with ten or more shares of Common Stock in your record account as of 4:59 p.m. on the effective date of the Transaction, we will first convert your shares into one tenth (1/10) of the number of shares you held immediately prior to the reverse split.
 One minute after the reverse split, at 5:00 p.m., we will reconvert your shares in the forward stock split into ten times the number of shares you held after the reverse split, which is the same number of shares you held before the reverse split.
-For example, if you were a registered owner of 150 shares of Ocwen Common Stock immediately prior to the reverse split, your shares would be converted to 15 shares in the reverse split and back to 150 shares in the forward split.
+For example, if you were a registered owner of 150 shares of Ocwen Common Stock immediately prior to the reverse split, your shares in the forward split.
 As a result, the Transaction will not affect the number of shares that you hold in record name if you hold ten or more shares of Ocwen Common Stock in your record account immediately prior to the reverse split.